calaldees/teachingWorkshops/teacherTraining/whatIsATeacher.md

 Induction Snippets
 ------------------

+Spaced repetition: These are such important concepts I want to touch on them, even though you will cover them later in induction.

 ### Terminology

 * [Ontology](https://en.wikipedia.org/wiki/Ontology_(information_science))
     * > formal naming and definition of the categories, properties and relations between the concepts
+    * Ontological argument
+        * Should number base's (base 2, binary) be in Mathematics rather than Computer Science?
+        * Platypus?
+Mammal that lays eggs
 * [Epistemology](https://en.wikipedia.org/wiki/Epistemology)
     * The theory/nature of knowledge
         * arrived at independent of experience (e.g. through logic - rationalist, intuition - non-rational)